oktadev/okta-blog/_source/_posts/2020-11-02-jhipster-spring-session.md

 jhipster-registry_1     | ----------------------------------------------------------
 ```

-You can sing in to http://localhost:8761/ with the JHipster admin user and password, to check if all services are up:
+You can sign in to http://localhost:8761/ with the JHipster admin user and password, to check if all services are up:

 {% img blog/jhipster-spring-session/jhipster-up.png alt:"JHipster dashboard" width:"600" %}{: .center-image }

-Once all services are up, access the store at http://localhost:8080 and sing in with the Okta user:
+Once all services are up, access the store at http://localhost:8080 and sign in with the Okta user:

-{% img blog/spring-session/okta-login.png alt:"Okta sign in form" width:"300" %}{: .center-image }
+{% img blog/spring-session/okta-login.png alt:"Okta sign-in form" width:"300" %}{: .center-image }

 ## Configure Spring Session for Session Sharing

 The `store` application maintains a user session in memory, identified with a sessionId that is sent in a cookie to the client.
 If the store instance crashes, the session is lost.
-One way to avoid losing the session, is adding Spring Session with Redis for the session storage and sharing among `store` nodes.
+One way to avoid losing the session is by adding Spring Session with Redis for the session storage and sharing among `store` nodes.

 Before making the modifications to the `store` application, stop all services with CTRL+C and remove the containers: